 These points of emphasis make using online whiteboards incredibly easy and convenient for teams working within the agile methodology and provide a massive collaboration boost.

-One of the most important features of agile development is the ability to align your team to the relevant goals and touchpoints that push the project towards its nearest release.
+One of the most important features of agile development is the ability to align your team to the relevant goals and touchpoints that push the project toward its nearest release.
 Online whiteboards are the pinnacle of visual collaboration and enable scalable interactions on a shared interface.
 This means that whatever your goals are through using agile development, online whiteboards have the flexibility and collaboration capacity to help meet them and more.

-Online whiteboards are also are able to incorporate complex and useful structures to collaboration in order to make collaboration more efficient and easy to understand.
+Online whiteboards are also able to incorporate complex and useful structures to collaboration in order to make collaboration more efficient and easy to understand.
 By using templates to structure collaboration, teams are able to understand each other much better and are also able to visually plan out their projects with agile development in mind.